Eliphalet Remington Sr. dies in 1861. The management of the enterprise was

 marked: BEALS PATENT SEPT.
 14, 1858 MANUFACTURED BY REMINGTON, ILION, NEW YORK

-manufactured from 1860 to 1862, production was about 2.000
+manufactured from 1860 to 1862, production was much less than 3.000

 barrel threads are entirely concealed by the frame,